-1Ti 5:23 Stop drinking only water, and use a little wine (Oinos) because of your stomach and your frequent illnesses.
+1Ti 5:23 Stop drinking only water, and use a little wine (OINOS) because of your stomach and your frequent illnesses.

-- 9. Wine was often served with meals in the ancient world.
-This was done primarily because clean water was hard to come-by. - 10.
-Wine was also used symbolically by our Lord.
+4.7 Wine was often served with meals in the ancient world.
+This was necessary because their water was not always potable.
+It was also used symbolically by our Lord.

-Mat 26:27 And he took the cup, and gave thanks, and gave it to them, saying, Drink ye all of it;
+Mat 26:27 And he took the cup, and gave thanks, and gave it to them, saying, Drink ye all of it: